github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 ## About Octokit.rb

-If you want to write a script using Ruby to interact with the GitHub REST API, GitHub recommends that you use the Octokit.rb SDK.
-Octokit.rb is maintained by GitHub.
+If you want to write a script using Ruby to interact with the {% data variables.product.company_short %} REST API, {% data variables.product.company_short %} recommends that you use the Octokit.rb SDK.
+Octokit.rb is maintained by {% data variables.product.company_short %}.
 The SDK implements best practices and makes it easier for you to interact with the REST API via Ruby.
 Octokit.rb works with all modern browsers, Node.rb, and Deno.
 For more information about Octokit.rb, see [the Octokit.rb README](https://github.com/octokit/octokit.rb/#readme).

 ## Prerequisites

-This guide assumes that you are familiar with Ruby and the GitHub REST API.
-For more information about the REST API, see "[Getting Started with the GitHub REST API](/rest/guides/getting-started-with-the-rest-api)."
+This guide assumes that you are familiar with Ruby and the {% data variables.product.company_short %} REST API.
+For more information about the REST API, see "[AUTOTITLE](/rest/guides/getting-started-with-the-rest-api)."

 You must install and import the `octokit` gem in order to use the Octokit.rb library.
 This guide uses import statements in accordance with Ruby's conventions.
 For more information about different installation methods, see [the Octokit.rb README's Installation section](https://github.com/octokit/octokit.rb/#installation).